vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 └── README.md
 ```

-Also maintained is 3 versions of TCE provided functionality.
+Also maintained are 3 versions of TCE provided functionality.
 In this example, there are 2 versions of `1.2.0`, the `-vmware.0` and `-vmware.1`.
 These versions represent a change that is outside the scope of the upstream package.
 Meaning that the documentation, configuration, or capabilities have been changed but the underlying upstream package has not.  __Should we discuss why we are using the `pre-release` notation of semver instead of the proper `build` notation?__

 ### Process

 #### Automated Update

 TCE should be using an automated process to update packages.
-As long as a package has upstream files available via a [mechanism](https://carvel.dev/vendir/docs/latest/) supported by `vendir`, it is possible to programatically check for new versions of a package.
+As long as a package has upstream files available via a [mechanism](https://carvel.dev/vendir/docs/latest/) supported by `vendir`, it is possible to programmatically check for new versions of a package.
 There are many different ways to accomplish this, and the methods may vary depending on the upstream source.
 If a package has been put together manually and has no upstream source, it will not be updated automatically.

+#### GitHub Housekeeping

 Once an update is detected, a GitHub issue should be created in the TCE GitHub repository.
 This issue will be used to inform humans that a package is available for update and to track the changes.
 Along with the issue, a branch will be created to contain the updated files.
 The name of the branch will follow a convention such as `update-<package-name>-to-<new-version>`.

 With a branch to work on, actual updates and testing can be performed.
 The first bits to update are the package directories and their contents.
 The oldest version of the package will now be deprecated.
-The directory containing the old version will be deleted from the repo.
+The directory containing the old version will be deleted from the file system.
 References to this old version will also be deleted from the `main` channel package repository.
 A directory representing the new version will be created by copying the contents from the current version.
-The `vendir.yaml` will be updated to the new version. `vendir sync` and `kbld` run shall be run and lock files will be updated.
+The `vendir.yaml` will be updated to the new version. `vendir sync` and `kbld` shall be run and lock files will be updated.
 Other files that store version information should be updated the reflect the new version at this time.

+Validation

 Validation can occur at this point.
 The first and easiest test that can be performed is to check that the overlays still work.
-Run `ytt` with the current overlays and `value.yaml` file.
-If the result is a success, further validation can continue.
+A run of `ytt` with the current overlays and `value.yaml` file shall be performed.
+If the result is a success, further validation and the automated process can continue.
 If the result is a failure, the upstream files have changed and are now incompatible with the current overlays.
 Human intervention is now required to adjust the overlays for the process to continue.

-With a successful `ytt` run, further validation can occur.
-At the moment, there is no further validation or automated testing available for TCE packages.
-When implemented, there should be a hook at this point to trigger its execution.
+Assuming that the At the moment, there is no further validation or automated testing available for TCE packages.
+When implemented, there should be a hook at this point to trigger test execution.